-Please note: You will not be admitted for testing if you do not bring the mandatory identification.
-Check to be positive that both your FIRST and LAST printed names on your form of ID match your current name of record in TMU©.
-In cases where names do not match, this is considered a NO SHOW and you will forfeit your testing fees and have to pay for another exam date.
+- You will not be admitted for testing if you do not bring proper/valid identification. - Check to be positive that both your FIRST and LAST printed names on your ID match your current name of record in TMU©. - A driver's license or state-issued ID card that has a hole punched in it is NOT VALID and will not be accepted as an acceptable form of ID. - In cases where names do not match or your ID is not proper/valid, you will be considered a NO SHOW and you will forfeit your testing fees and have to pay for another exam date.

-You will be required to re-present your ID when you enter the knowledge test room and when you enter the skills lab for your skills exam.
+You will be required to present your ID again when you enter the knowledge test room and when you enter the skills lab for your skills exam.
 Please keep your ID with you during the entire exam day.